adworacz/vapoursynth-archive/README.md

    * Investigate usage of shared memory in memory bound kernels in order to perform optimal coalescing.
 Items are currently coalesced, but there may be a possibility to increase DRAM utilization, either through the reduction of partition camping or larger global->shared memory acceses, a la CUDA SDK's Transpose kernel.
-   * Change kernel wrappers to void from int for fully streamed frame data.
    * Add support for multiple GPUs.

 Filters to be ported: